DecisionNerd/referral/README.md

 ### Dev Environment

-The project contains `.devcontainer` for use with VS Code as a common development environment.
+The project contains `.devcontainer` based on the `NODE.JS` configuration.
+You can use the Dev Container in VS Code as a common development environment.

 ## Versioning